Staff

 With a history in education program management, she is excited to contribute her event planning and volunteer management skills towards building a better food future with Tilth Alliance.
 She relocated to Washington from Colorado and is making it her mission to experience all things Seattle.
 The first thing on her agenda is learning to row on Lake Union.

-Natural Yard Care Coordinator
+Project Manager, Natural Yard Care

 Melissa McGinn

-Natural Yard Care Coordinator
+Project Manager, Natural Yard Care

 Melissa is part of a team of professional horticultural educators that answer gardening questions, teach classes, and do outreach within our community to help reduce pesticide and herbicide use and educate best waste management practices.
 She also helps manage the Children’s Garden at the Good Shepherd Center.
 If you ask her what her favorite plant is, it will change from season to season, but she named her daughter after the Calla Lily.